 To use the same trigger script with multiple file patterns, list the same trigger multiple times in the trigger table.
 Use exclusionary mappings to prevent files from activating the trigger script; the order of the trigger entries matters, just as it does when exclusionary mappings are used in views.
 If a particular trigger name and type is listed multiple times, only the script corresponding to the first use of the trigger name and type is activated.

 The p4 triggers form contains a single Triggers: field.
-Each row in the field holds four values:
+Like other Perforce forms, indent each row under the Triggers: field with tabs.
+Each row holds four values: